DMRobertson/thompsons_v/docs/index.rst

 .. todo::

-	Make this available under an open-source license?
+	Make this available under an open-source license.
-	Installation instructions/ Tutorial

 Contents
 --------